Common Program Practices

 Procedures – provide details on how the work is to be executed

-Permits – describe job-specific hazards and specify safeguards
+Permits – describe job-specific hazards and specify safeguards for a finite period of time as documented on the permit

 - These documents should be available to all personnel involved in the practices both staff and contractors.